oparkins/Ayia/web-ui/README.md

       <tr valign='top'>
        <td>fk</td>
        <td>
-        A specific keyword/term from the text for which the footnote is being provided.
+        A specific keyword/term from the text for which the footnote is<br />
+        being provided.
        </td>
       </tr>
       <tr valign='top'>
        <td>fq</td>
        <td>
-        A quotation from the current scripture text translation for which the note is being provided.<br />
+        A quotation from the current scripture text translation for which<br />
+        the note is being provided.<br />
-        Longer quotations are sometimes shortened using an ellipsis (i.e. suspension dots “…”).
+        Longer quotations are sometimes shortened using an ellipsis<br />
+        (i.e.  suspension dots “…”).
        </td>
       </tr>
       <tr valign='top'>
        <td>fqa</td>
        <td>
         Footnote alternate translation.<br />
-        Used to distinguish between a quotation of the current scripture text translation, and an alternate translation.
+        Used to distinguish between a quotation of the current scripture<br />
+        text translation, and an alternate translation.
        </td>
       </tr>
       <tr valign='top'>
        <td>fp</td>
        <td>
         Footnote additional paragraph.<br />
-        Use this marker to if you need to indicate the start of a new paragraph within a footnote (uncommon).
+        Use this marker to if you need to indicate the start of a new<br />
+        paragraph within a footnote (uncommon).
        </td>
       <tr valign='top'>
        <td>fv</td>